 SQL Grouping Function Syntax

-The basic syntax behind this Grouping in SQL Server is as shown below:
+The basic syntax behind this aggregate Grouping in SQL Server is as shown below:

 SELECT GROUPING ([Column_Name]) FROM [Source] GROUP BY [Column_Name]

-For this grouping function example, we are going to use the [MyEmployee table].
+For this grouping function example, we are going to use the [MyEmployee table] and it has 14 records.

 SQL Grouping Function Example

 The Grouping in SQL Server returns whether the grouping on the defined column has happened or not, by returning 0 and 1.
-In this example, we will show you the same.
+In this grouping function example, we will show you the same.

 -- GROUPING in SQL Server USE [SQL Tutorial] GO SELECT [Education] ,[Occupation] ,GROUPING([Occupation]) AS 'Grouping' ,GROUPING([Education]) AS 'Grouping 2' ,SUM([YearlyIncome]) as income FROM [MyEmployees Table] GROUP BY [Education] ,[Occupation] WITH ROLLUP